flaghunters/Extra-Flags-for-4chan/php/README.md

 The .txt files in the /flag folder are downloaded by the plugin to display the list of selectable flags at each stage of the Extra Flags Setup process.

 The sources of this .jar are in the /flag-lister folder.
-Refer to the README.md file there for further details
+Refer to the README.md file there for further details.

 ### How to run flag-lister.jar